Staying cool when the temperatures get hot can be difficult, especially when your entire body is covered in fur.

 Unlike many heating pads, cooling pads are not electric.
 Instead, they use water or non-toxic gels to absorb heat from your dog’s body.
 Because of this, they’re easy to move around and travel with, and they’re also safe for your dog to stay on for as long as they’d like.
 Once your pup gets up, the material will “recharge,” releasing any gathered heat into the air so that your dog has a cool surface to return to.

 There aren’t too many safety concerns around using a dog cooling pad, however do make sure to check the material occasionally for any damage.
+You also want to make sure your dog has a comfortable option to lie down in an area without a cooling pad in case that's their preference.
 While they’re made to be puncture resistant, dedicated chewers might be able to tear holes that render the cooling pad ineffective and/or release the inner gel or water.

 Benefits of Getting Your Dog a Cooling Pad